qlik-oss/core-website/README.md

 One example can be: _How do I load my own data into QIX Engine?_

-More information on recipes is provided in the [Recipes Overview](./docs/recipes-overview.md).
+More information on recipes is provided in the [Recipes](./docs/recipes/) overview.

 ### Services